 How to cycle past a horse and rider safely

-Recent video footage of triathletes cycling at speed past a horse and rider at Windsor Triathlon has caused outrage and debate on a global scale.
+In June 2018 video footage of triathletes cycling at speed past a horse and rider at Windsor Triathlon caused outrage and debate on a global scale.
 So to ensure a safe day out for all road users, here we explain how to pass a horse and rider safely.

 The first thing to remember is a horse, just like any other animal, can behave unpredictably.
 Just because a horse is walking along the road calmly, do not assume they will remain calm no matter what you, the cyclist, does.
 Horses are not machines, but an animal, and therefore their riders can never guarantee how they’re going to behave or respond to an incident.
 If the horse/pony feels threatened, their natural ‘wild’ instincts could take over.